department-of-veterans-affairs/vets-website/content/pages/health-care/schedule-an-appointment.md

 <div itemprop="itemListElement">

-If you have a Vets.gov account or a My HealtheVet Premium account, you can send secure messages to your health care team about non-urgent, health-related questions like scheduling and canceling appointments. <br>
+If you have a Vets.gov account or a My HealtheVet Premium account, you can send secure messages to your health care team about non-urgent, health-related questions like scheduling and canceling appointments.
 Send a secure message or sign up now through:
 - [Vets.gov](/?next=%2Fhealth-care%2Fmessaging), **or** <br>
 - [My HealtheVet Premium](https://www.myhealth.va.gov/mhv-portal-web/web/myhealthevet/upgrading-your-my-healthevet-account-through-in-person-or-online-authentication)